 Components#

 Reno models are based primarily on stocks and flows.
-A model is created by defining all of the components and the corresponding equations that make them up.
+A model is created by defining all of these components and the corresponding equations that make them up.

 Flows#

-Flows are equations that define rates of change, representing how much material or information move over time.
+Flows are equations that define rates of change, or represent how much material/information moves over time.

 Flows are created with the reno.Flow class, and the equation can either be directly provided in the constructor or by setting the .eq attribute later on: